asvinours/Hiring-Test/README.md

 Here's how the test will go:
  - You'll be given a list of tasks by the manager that needs to be done and a git branch where to checkout from.
  - Each task must be on a different branch named with "task_" + your c9.io username and the number of the task (ex: task_johndoe_E1)
- - You must push your branch
+ - You must push your branches
- - Write to your test manager when everything is do
+ - Write to your test manager when everything is done

 At any time the test manager can enter the workspace and have a look about what your doing.
 You can also always ask him questions when something isn't clear.